 Downdraft is caused by something called the stack effect, which is when warm air rises, leaving less air closer to the floor.
 In two-story homes or homes with attics, warm air creates a high-pressure point towards the top of your home.

 Lower pressure points will attempt to regulate by pulling in air.
-Your fireplace is utilizing the air inside the room it’s located in, and in burning through that oxygen, it builds pressure around it.
-This isn’t necessarily bad, as long as there’s more oxygen to feed the flame.
+Your fireplace is utilizing the air inside the room it’s located in, and in burning through that oxygen, it also creates a small vacuum.
+This isn’t necessarily bad, as long as there’s more oxygen (room or auxiliary air) to feed the flame.

 Recessed Lighting: It’s an excellent aesthetic addition to your home, but it’s not airtight.
 Warm air escapes and creates that negative pressure system.